csabagabor/Bedtime-stories/README.md

-# Bedtime stories website with Spring Boot REST API + PostgreSQL hosted on Heroku + JWT token based authentication
+# Bedtime stories website with Spring Boot REST API + PostgreSQL hosted on Heroku + JWT based authentication
 ### About
 - Full example can be seen [here](https://bedtime-stories.herokuapp.com/index.html).
 Note that because the backend runs on a free dyno on Heroku, it may take some time to load
 - This is a small application which serves a new bedtime story for kids every day.